MariusROBERT/CLI-Tetrust/README.md

 - [ ] QOL features
-    - [ ] Show has a shadow where the piece will fall if not moved or rotate
+    - [x] Show has a shadow where the piece will fall if not moved or rotate
     - [ ] Adapt display depending on the size of the window
     - [x] Add a start menu
     - [ ] Add a pause option and pause menu
     - [ ] Save scores somewhere

+- [ ] Bugs
+    - [ ] Shadow seems buggy when playfield is full or almost